spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Button.md

 # Button

 Currently in development is a UI5 button that can be used especially for freestyle applications.

-It would be used like this:
+It can be used like this:

 ````xml
 <mvc:View